govcloud/packer-linux/README.md

-# Packer templates for CentOS
+# Packer templates for Linux

 ## Overview